john-wilkinson/collections/README.md

 This is a consistent collections framework, strongly based off the Java Collections Framwork, with a lesser influence from ruby and python.
 It adheres to the PSR standards.

+One of the major goals of this project is to provide an interface that allows the internals to be re-written in c, and given php bindings.
+This would tremendously increase the efficiency of the framework.

 ## Install

 Via Composer